Spektrum DX7 Programming Notes

 3. Set FLAP TRIM=INH

-STEP 5: Set up the mixers
+STEP 5: Configure the mixers

 In the final step, we'll set up the stock mixers for the inner surfaces, with PMIX's for the outer.